 View one of the world’s largest private collections of manuscripts and books dating from 2700 BC to present day, at the Chester Beatty Library.

 On the first Saturday and Sunday of every month from 1pm to 4pm, there are Family Activity Packs exploring the Arts of the Book and Sacred Traditions galleries.

 Each pack contains hands-on activities for children aged 5 to 11, including activity sheets, puzzles, crosswords and a colouring book and are completely free.
-The library also holds other regular free family friendly tours and events.
+The library also holds other regular free family friendly highlights tours and lots of events.

 Pets at Corkagh Park